alexgagnon/ts-template/README.md

 The recommended libraries for doing this are:

-- DTOs, general purpose - zod, define a code-based schema, extract the type and class
+- general purpose, DTOs - zod, define a code-based schema, extract the type and class
 - Entities - typeorm, define a code-based schema, extract the type and class
 - GraphQL - graphql-nexus - code-based GraphQL schema